dirac-institute/sorcha/docs/troubleshooting.rst

 Mismatch in Inputs
 ---------------------
-There are several files associated with the synthetic small bodies  which are passed into Sorcha.
-These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the ephemeris generator within sorcha.
+There are several files associated with the synthetic small bodies  which are passed into sorcha.
+These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the internal ephemeris generator within sorcha).
 Each provide specific information about the synthetic population that is being analysed.
 Within these files, it is necessary to specify an entry for every object.
-The Sorcha code will run a check to ensure that all entries have an associated orbit and physical/complex physical  parameter value, so if you get an error like::
+The sorcha code will run a check to ensure that all entries have an associated orbit and physical/complex physical  parameter value, so if you get an error like::

    ERROR: PPCheckOrbitAndColourMatching: input colour/cometary parameter and orbit files do not match.

-then make sure that for each file (orbit, ephemerides and phs) contains information for each object you wish to simulate.
+then make sure to check that you have entries in all the input files for each object you wish to simulate.

 ERROR: Unable to find ObjID column headings (OrbitAuxReader:....)
 --------------------------------------------------------------------
-You can get this error if the configuration file is listing a different format for the input files than what Sorcha is ingesting.
-Check that the **aux_format** variable in the configuration file is set to the appropriate format for your input files.
+Check your input files and ensure that they have ObjID column as the first column.